 8. Long Soft Ice Cream

 Don’t miss this iconic ice cream in Myeongdong!
 It is about 30cm long.
-Be careful not drop it.
+Be careful not to drop it.
 Sometimes people accidentally drop it (how unlucky…).

 9. Tornado Potato